Jzukas125/Obsidian-Notes/CyberSecruity/Blue Team Intro/SOC Level 1/Threat Intelligence Tools.md

 Indicators: Lists all IPs, domains and hashes associated with the site.
 These indicators do not imply malicious activity related to the site.

 # Abuse.ch
 Research project hosted by the institute for cybersecurity and engineering at the Bern University of Applied Sciences in Switzerland.
+It was deployed to identify and track malware and botnets through several operational platforms developed under the project.
+The platforms are as follows:
+- Malware Bazaar: A